vatchedonikian/CarND-Capstone/Writeup/README.md

        waypoint_updater (waypoint_updater/waypoint_updater.py)

 We can also use commands like `rosparam list`.
-The commands `rostopic list` `rostopic info` `rosmsg info` `rosmsg list` are helped me a lot when I need to make clear the data types.
+The commands `rostopic list`, `rostopic info`, `rosmsg info`, `rosmsg list` are helped me a lot when I need to make clear the data types.